dominik-stumpf/rte-layout/README.md

 This piece of code is a dedicated a11y-compliant rich text editor layout design.

-## Toolbar actions
+## Toolbar actions breakdown

+> [!WARNING]
-> **Warning** Please refer to source code for the up-to-date structure, this is only meant to be an example.
+> Please refer to source code for the up-to-date structure, this is only meant to be an example.

 The actions are in groups where each bullet is repesenting a button or an entry in a dropdown menu.